thosgood/this-weeks-finds/markdown/251-300/week291.md

 Electrical Networks, Elsevier, 1985.

 See the section called "The Principal of Duality", on page 77.
-Also, look on the web for stuff about the "Δ-Y transformation", which is a special case.
+Also, look on the web for stuff about the "\Delta-Y transformation", which is a special case.

 If you want to learn more about the 1-ports, 2-ports and 3-ports I've